Cleveroad/FireworkyPullToRefresh/README.md

 });
 ```
 ### Using custom views ###
-For using custom views just implement FireworkyPullToRefreshLayout.OnChildScrollUpCallback:
+For using custom views just implement `FireworkyPullToRefreshLayout.OnChildScrollUpCallback`:
 ```Java

 mPullToRefresh.setOnChildScrollUpCallback(new FireworkyPullToRefreshLayout.OnChildScrollUpCallback() {